 Forward-thinking golf cart enthusiasts will usually make their buying choices based on the longevity of the product.
 The choices of golf carts’ top 3 (Yamaha, EZGo, and Club Car) are very different in terms of durability and maintenance…but which carts have aluminum frames?

-The only golf carts that have aluminum frames are Club Cars.
+Club Cars are the only golf carts that have aluminum frames.
 Yamaha and EZGo have steel beam/steel tubing frames.

 The pros and cons of each type of golf cart frame are: